IHT business relief: Why trusts are important

 Making gifts of business assets before April 2026 should be considered so that this can be carried out without a lifetime IHT charge.
 However, it may be sensible to arrange insurance cover for the potential IHT charge on death.

 Trusts will receive a combined £1m allowance in addition to the settlor’s allowance for business assets still held in their name.
-However, where a settlor has settled multiple trusts before 30 October 2024, each of those trusts will have its own £1m allowance.
-Anti-fragmentation rules will not allow this for trusts created from 30 October 2024 onwards; they will share the £1m allowance.
-We believe that there are some flaws in the way that the consultation suggests that these rules will work.
+However, if you have settled multiple trusts before 30 October 2024, each of those trusts will have its own £1m allowance.
+To qualify for the £1m allowance, a trust settled before 30 October 2024 must have contained some business or agricultural property at that date which qualified for 100% relief.
+For this purpose, the two-year ownership period is ignored.
+Anti-fragmentation rules will not allow this for trusts created from 30 October 2024 onwards; they will share the £1m lifetime allowance for trusts with the same settlor.

 Business assets already held in trust